I have a confession to make…

 19. Post Traumatic Stress Disorder (PTSD)

 Our brain’s plasticity is a gift that allows us to improve continuously and expand our horizons.
 The flip side is that, under certain conditions, our brains can change in an instant, and for the worse.
 This is essentially post-traumatic stress disorder — a stress so significant, our psyche literally and instantly rewires our neural pathways into a disempowering configuration.
-Meditation can help reverse this.
+One of the most important benefits of meditation is the reversal of PTSD.

 A new collaborative study from the University of Michigan Health System and the VA Ann Arbor Healthcare System shows that veterans with PTSD, who completed an 8-week mindfulness-based group had significant PTSD improvements compared to the control group.
 73 percent of patients in the mindfulness group displayed meaningful improvement compared to 33 percent in the treatment-as-usual groups.9)PTSD: Anthony P. King, Thane M. Erickson, Nicholas D. Giardino, Todd Favorite, Sheila A.M.
 Rauch, Elizabeth Robinson, Madhur Kulkarni, Israel Liberzon.
 A Pilot Study of Group Mindfulness-Based Cognitive Therapy (MBCT) for Combat Veterans with Posttraumatic Stress Disorder (PTSD).
 Depression and Anxiety, 2013; DOI:10.1002/da.22104